stephengladney/converter/README.md

 # :left_right_arrow: convert.ts

-This is library I created in order to perform common conversions.
-If you'd like to add a conversion method, feel free to reach out to become a contributor.
+This is a library I created in order to perform common conversions.
+And to practice TypeScript.

 ## Helpful tips